 Unlike traditional on-premise solutions that operate independently, software on the cloud is connected by the cloud via the Internet.

 The entire network is connected through a single, centralized system.
-This allows organizations to plan resources according to demand, rather than being geographical constrained, and remain in communication with all the moving parts across the supply chain.
+This allows organizations to plan resources when demand exceeds capacity, rather than being geographical constrained, and remain in communication with all the moving parts across the supply chain.

 Since all the data also flows in and out from one hub, it’s easier to share and access relevant information about past, future, and ongoing operations.